KI7MT/wspr-analytics/README.md

 ## Data Sources and Processing

 The main data source will be the monthly [WSPRNet Archives][].
 At present, there is no plan to pull nightly updates.
 That could change if a reasonble API is identified.
+[WSPR Daemon][]

 The tools (apps/scripts) will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
 Read speeds, storage footprints, and ingestion improve dramativaly with this storage format.